uiowa/uiowa/content-blocks/index.md

 ### Styles

 Depending on the content block, a select box might be available that allows additional styles to be applied to the content block.
-Though multiple classes can be selected, they might conflict with each other.
+Though multiple classes can be selected, they might conflict with each other or only one might apply.

 ### Unique ID